josh-berry/magic-reflow/README.md

 ## Future Work

-- Support for tab characters (visual length is hard to compute)
+- Support for tab characters (visual length is hard to compute, sorry :/)
 - Support for ASCII-art tables (a la org-mode)
+- Ignore code fences (a la Doxygen comments, markdown, etc.)